Need for Reform

 Particularly striking is the number of massive 5MW turbines permitted and proposed in Ireland’s near-shore zone.
 These mega turbines (160m / 524 feet high), are still largely at the pilot stage.
 They are designed primarily for use in locations far from shore where visual impact is not an issue.
 At end 2009, just six of these 5MW turbines were installed worldwide - at the Alpha Ventus test site, 43km off the German coast.

 In Ireland, hundreds of these huge turbines have been permitted and proposed, 5km to 13 km off Ireland’s scenic coastline.
-These developments are almost all on shallow sandbanks, cheaper to develop than deeper water further offshore.
-(These sandbanks are an important marine habitat protected under EU legislation) There has been no independent, professional assessment of the visual impact of these large scale industrial developments on Ireland’s scenic coastline.
+These developments are almost all targeted at shallow coastal sandbanks, because they are cheaper to develop than deeper water further offshore.
+(Sandbanks are an important marine Annex 1 habitat, protected under EU legislation) There has been no independent, professional assessment of the visual impact of these large scale industrial developments on Ireland’s scenic coastline.
 The wild life impact of such extensive development is unknown.

 Why have hundreds of 5 MW turbines been proposed in Ireland’s near-shore waters?
 Somewhat similar to planning permission on land, the value of a foreshore lease for construction at sea is based in large part on the size of development permitted.
 Clearly a foreshore lease for a massive 1100 MW development, such as Codling Wind Park off Bray Head, Co Wicklow, is a lot more valuable than a foreshore lease for a development a fraction that size in the same location.
 Under Ireland’s lax regulatory regime, developers have been allowed to pick out sites on “a first come first served basis”, obtain foreshore leases from the Minister for the Marine for massive development inappropriately close to sensitive coastlines and sell the foreshore leases on to international power companies, netting very significant profit.
 All this activity has been happening under outdated legislation and below the radar of public attention.